Recently, a user on Reddit asked about the difference between a Canonical and a Self-Referential Canonical.

 Google’s John Mueller explained the concept saying:

 <link rel=”canonical” href=”b.html” /> If this is on a.html, then it’s just a normal canonical (technically canonical link element), if it’s on b.html, then it’s a self-referential one.

 He also mentioned that using a Self-Referential Canonical Tag can help clean up small SEO mistakes:

 Since you don’t know how people link to your pages, a self-referential one helps to clean up small mistakes.
 For example, if a link goes to b.html?utm=cheese, then usually the server just shows b.html, and a self-referential canonical link element there would then encourage search engines to just use “b.html” instead of “b.html?utm=cheese”.

-At the very basic, a Canonical Tag is a link element to inform the Search Engine that a particular URL represents the content of the main page.
+At the very basic, a Canonical Tag is a link element to inform the Search Engine that a particular URL represents the main page’s content.
 The purpose of using Canonical Tags is to avoid duplicate content issues.
-Since Google doesn’t like Duplicate Content, an SEO needs to implement the right canonical tags on their web pages.
+Since Google doesn’t like Duplicate Content, an SEO expert needs to implement the proper canonical tags on their web pages.

-Self-Referential Canonical Tags, although doesn’t point out to any master page or similar pages, is a recommended practice for all the SEOs.
-It helps Google understand the proper URL from all the variations of the URLs created, for indexing and ranking on the SERP.
+Although Self-Referential Canonical Tags, don’t point out to any master page or similar pages, it is a recommended practice for all the SEO experts.
+It helps Google understand the proper URL from all the variations of the URLs created for indexing and ranking on the SERP.